 Neither of Revy's parents had blue eyes, but one of her grandparents has thrown blue-eyed puppies, implying that this is a different blue eye allele to the one found in Huskies, as it is apparently recessive.

 Photo submitted by Darlene of AlaDar Beagles

-The recessive blue eye allele also appears to crop up in Beagles such as this one.
+The recessive blue eye allele also appears to occasionally crop up in Beagles such as this one.
 Note the jet black eyerim pigment and the colour surrounding the eyes, proving that the blue eye is not due to white spotting.